-Approach: The Recreational Technical Work Group met to determine the best method of collected data from private access sites.
-This issue is a major component of the recreational data collection redesign.
+Approach: This issue is a component of the recreational data collection redesign.
 The FIN should utilize these efforts to avoid duplication of effort.
 This task will be accomplished by meetings, telephone and mail.

 Resources: Operational costs, travel/meeting costs, mail costs, and staff time.